Light and Inspiration – Transforming the RWA (Royal West of England Academy)

 Undertaking the Light and Inspiration project is imperative.
 The building and future viability of the RWA are at risk – the need for work to the roof lanterns was identified three years ago in 2015 in our Quinquennial Review.

 Replacing the lanterns will address the severe fluctuations in temperature, which create conservation risks for the art.
 These environmental instabilities threaten our GIS approved status, necessary for borrowing important works of art and to our income.
 Extreme temperatures cause discomfort, impacting on attendance, education work, space hire and volunteer support.
 The age and condition of the lift, pipework and lighting carry inherent risk of failure, as well as adding to running costs.
-The lift has already failed twice in 2018 and is increasingly difficult to maintain.
+The lift failed twice in 2018 and again this year and is increasingly difficult to maintain.

 As a charity receiving less than 1.5% of core income from public subsidy and no unrestricted reserves, the RWA’s survival depends on audience development and revenue generation.
 Research in 2016 echoed previous studies identifying a lack of awareness about the building’s purpose, an absence of ‘kerb appeal’ and the daunting and intimidating grandeur of the façade as the most significant barriers to engagement, along with physical access issues.
 Being able to continue to exhibit historic works of art, as well as developing a more welcoming forecourt, façade and foyer are therefore essential to the RWA’s ability to continue using the building for its original purpose.